apioo/fusio/doc/overview.rst

 Development
 -----------

+Fusio provides two ways to develop an API.
+The first way is to build API endpoints only through the backend interface by using all available actions.
+Through this you can solve already many tasks especially through the usage of the `v8 action`_.

-If you develop an API with Fusio you need to define a ``.fusio.yml`` deploy file which specifies the available routes and actions of the system.
+The other way is to use the deploy mechanism.
+Through this you can use normal PHP files to implement your business logic and thus you have ability to use the complete PHP ecosystem.
+Therefor you need to define a ``.fusio.yml`` `deploy file`_ which specifies the available routes and actions of the system.
 This file can be deployed with the following command:

 .. code-block:: text